If you like biscuits, you’re guaranteed to love this rare but delectable recipe for southern hoe cake.

+Hoe cake (also known as a Johnny cake) seems to be a rather elusive recipe, even among southerners.
+Apart from my own, I have only one friend whose family still makes it.
 Even among us though, the variations are vast.
-His family makes their hoe cake recipe using corn meal as seems to be the custom among recipes found on the web.
-My family’s version uses flour and produces a bread much like buttermilk biscuits in flavor only with a lighter and fluffier texture with crispy outsides.
+His family makes their cornmeal hoe cakes using cornmeal and buttermilk, as seems to be the custom among recipes found on the web.
+While this style of generally resembles a , a is typically fluffier and doesn’t include .
+Meanwhile, my family’s version uses flour and produces a bread that looks like buttermilk biscuits, but with a lighter and fluffier texture and crispy coating.

-- Self rising flour: If you don’t have self rising flour where you are, go here for the formula of how to make your own.
+- Self-rising flour.
+If you don’t have self rising flour where you are, go here for the formula of how to make your own.

 - Vegetable shortening

 Preheat oven to 425 degrees.
 Pour a thin layer of vegetable oil into the bottom of a cake pan.